• Enrol to Vote

 Notice of Day of Election and Poll on Māori Ward

-Information for Candidates in Local Electcions 2025
+Information for Candidates in Local Elections 2025

 Who can enrol?